sagecodes/intro-to-sql/README.md

 ## Setting up your computer:

 - Open your web browser.
 I'll be using [chrome](https://www.google.com/chrome/), but feel free to use your whatever your favorite browser is.
-- to speed up learnnig we're going to use an [online editor and database](https://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all) for SQL from [W3Schools](https://www.w3schools.com/).
+- to speed up learning we're going to use an [online editor and database](https://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all) for SQL from [W3Schools](https://www.w3schools.com/).

 That was easy!